-FILM 4007 Advanced Script Writing (3,3,0) (tbc) This course explores the principles of different dramatic forms.
+This course explores the principles of different dramatic forms.
 Issues in comparative drama, media aesthetics and adaptation will also be discussed.
 Advanced techniques for creating full length original or adapted script will be introduced.

-FILM 4015 Film and Television Directing (3,3,0) (tbc) This course covers the fundamental, practical elements for directing dramatic film and television productions in the studio and on location.
+FILM 4015 Film and Television Directing (3,3,0)

+This course covers the fundamental, practical elements for directing dramatic film and television productions in the studio and on location.
 The director's role and the working relationships among actors, producer, art designer, cameraman, editors and music director, etc. are explored.
 Opportunity to experiment with the creative use of camera movement as well as mise-en-scene is provided.

-FILM 4016 Film and Media Arts Internship (0,0,0) (tbc) (1) Film Concentration: Cinema and Television students are encouraged to undertake a non-graded and zero-credit professional internship during their study.
+FILM 4016 Film and Media Arts Internship (0,0,0) Prerequisite: Year III standing

+(1) Film Concentration: Cinema and Television students are encouraged to undertake a non-graded and zero-credit professional internship during their study.
 The aim is to help them find out their strength and weakness, learn and apply working experience in real-world industry setting, realize their responsibility as a team member and communicate with other people in a real working situation.